uktrade/terraform-platform-modules/README.md

 ### Route 53 record creation

-The R53 domains for non production and production are stored in different AWS accounts.
+The R53 domains for non-production and production are stored in different AWS accounts.
 The last half of the Terraform code needs to be able to run in the correct AWS account.
-This is determined by the provider passed in from the application-deploy aws-domain alias.
+This is determined by the provider passed in from the `<application>-deploy` `aws-domain` alias.

 example `extensions.yml` config.